ReAwaken Tour host says he feels harassed by NY prosecutor - KTVZ

 In the letter sent on Aug.
 3, Attorney General Letitia James warned organizers of the ReAwaken America Tour event that her office could take legal action if “extremist” rhetoric by speakers spurred violent or unlawful conduct.

-The two-day event at the Cornerstone Church in Batavia, midway between Buffalo and Rochester, is scheduled to feature President Donald Trump’s son, Eric Trump, former national security adviser Michael Flynn and others.
-James’ letter was addressed to Flynn and event organizer Clay Clark and sent in care of the church.
+The two-day event at the Cornerstone Church in Batavia, midway between Buffalo and Rochester, is scheduled to feature President Donald Trump’s son Eric Trump, former national security adviser Michael Flynn and others.
+James’ letter was addressed to Flynn and event organizer Clay Clark but sent to them through the church.

 Cornerstone Church Pastor Paul Doyle said there was no validity to the suggestion that the event was promoting racism or violence.